MAVERIC-ThinkNXT-LIMITED/SimpleCalculator/README.md

 Your completed assignment should look exactly same as this repo except the README file.
 ## Prerequisite for completing the assignment:
-1. Candidates must have an account on [Github](https://github.com/join)
+1. Candidates must have a account on [Github](https://github.com/join)
 2. SSH key is configured on Github
    - [Github link to setup ssh](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)
    - [Medium article on setting up ssh](https://medium.com/devops-with-valentine/2021-how-to-set-up-your-ssh-key-for-github-on-windows-10-afe6e729a3c0)